|

 6B Monpark Centre, 76 Skilpad Avenue, Monument Park, Pretoria

-Core business offering: ComNet Connectivity Solutions supplies industrial network connectivity and VoIP solutions to the systems integrator market for video, voice, data, fibre optic, copper, wireless, IP/Ethernet and analogue - field-hardened and field-proven, or commercial grade.
-As a project-centric business, it offers consulting, designing and supplying appropriate solutions and products to solve all network transmission needs.
-ComNet represents some of the best brands in the business and has a wealth of experience in various disciplines, such as electronic security, IP telephony, and commercial and enterprise networking.
+Core business offering: ComNet Connectivity Solutions supplies industrial network connectivity and VoIP solutions to the systems integrator market, serving video, voice, data, fibre optic, copper, wireless, IP/Ethernet, and analogue applications - field-hardened and field-proven, or commercial-grade.
+As a project-centric business, it offers consulting, design, and supply of appropriate solutions and products to address all network transmission needs.
+It represents some of the best brands in the industry and possesses a wealth of experience in various disciplines, including electronic security, IP telephony, and commercial & enterprise networking.

 |